Illustration of men with varying leg sizes.

 The bigger our muscles are, the stronger they are.
 And the stronger our muscles are, the more force they can exert.
 This affects our ability to generate explosive force, too, so having bigger legs doesn’t just mean that we can lift more weight, it also means that we can run faster and jump higher.
 This makes deadlifts great for helping us lift heavier things off the ground, yes, but they’re also great for improving our general athleticism.
 The same is true with squats.

-Moreover, lifting with the largest range of motion that we can manage is great for improving our flexibility, and gaining muscle mass has even been shown to physically lengthen our muscles (like adding links to a chain).
+Moreover, lifting with a large range of motion is great for improving flexibility, and bigger muscles tend to be longer ones.
 Perhaps more importantly, we develop strength and control through that range of motion, improving our mobility.
 As a result, squatting and deadlifting are some of the best ways to improve our overall mobility and coordination.

 Illustration of a man doing a conventional barbell deadlift.

-When it comes to injury prevention, it’s the heavy squats and deadlifts that do the best job of strengthening our bones, tendons, muscles, and connective tissues, making them more resistant to injury.
-There’s also research showing that stronger glutes and lower-back muscles reduce the risk of developing lower back pain.
+When it comes to injury prevention, heavy squats and deadlifts do the best job of strengthening bones, tendons, muscles, and connective tissues.
+Stronger glutes and lower back muscles probably reduce the risk of developing lower-back pain.

 How Big is Too Big?